Aleksandr Golovin (footballer)

+Golovin began his professional career at CSKA Moscow in 2014, where he played in four Russian Premier League seasons, winning the league title in his second season, before moving to Monaco in 2018, for a club record fee of €30 million, becoming the first Russian to play for the club.

+Golovin made his senior international debut for Russia in 2015 and was part of their squads at the UEFA European Championship in 2016 and 2020, and the 2018 FIFA World Cup.

 Early life

 Golovin was born to a mining family in the small mining town of Kaltan in Southern Siberia, Russia.
-Since childhood, he was friends with Aleksandr Plyasunov, a coach at the local youth sports school.
+His father was friends with Aleksandr Plyasunov, a coach at the local youth sports school.
 When Golovin was six years old, he started playing football under Plyasunov, before moving on to the school of FC Novokuznetsk (then called Metallurg-Zapsib) and the Olympic reserve school in Leninsk-Kuznetsky.
 After playing for Metallurg, he was invited to play for the squad of the Siberian team.
 It was during this time that Golovin attracted the attention of scouts and was invited to play for PFC CSKA Moscow.

 Club career

 CSKA Moscow

 Golovin debuted playing for PFC CSKA Moscow on 24 September 2014 against FC Khimik Dzerzhinsk in the 1/16 round of the Russian Cup.
 He made the starting lineup and was subbed out in the 88th minute of the game.

 Golovin made his Russian Football Premier League debut for PFC CSKA Moscow on 14 March 2015 in a game against FC Mordovia Saransk as a sub in the 72nd minute of the game.
 He made his UEFA Champions League debut against Sparta Prague on 5 August 2015, subbing in for Alan Dzagoev.
 He scored his first goal for CSKA on 9 April 2016 against FC Mordovia Saransk.

 In the summer of 2017, Arsenal offered between £8 and £10 million for Golovin, but CSKA declined the transfer.

 On 2 December 2016, Golovin extended his contract with CSKA Moscow until the end of the 2020–21 season.